Turn goldenberries and blueberries into a simple crumble topped pie. It’s a perfectly easy way to turn the fun fruit into a delicious dessert!

 My high school colors were blue and gold, so it just seemed right!
 Plus the sweet tart goldenberries seemed like they would blend nicely with the sweet blueberries.

-Luckily it is super simple to put together.
-Once you get the crust in the pan, you just fill it with fruit.
+Luckily this blue and gold pie is super simple to put together.
+Once you get the pie crust in the pan, you just fill it with fruit.

 Sprinkle it with a little sugar and flour.
 Then whip up a quick crumble and spread that over the top.